Australian Public Service: Leadership

-The Australian Public Service Commission (APSC) is responsible to the Minister Assisting the Prime Minister for the Public Service.
+The Australian Public Service Commission (APSC) is responsible to the Minister for the Public Service.
 The APSC is led by a Commissioner, who is tasked with promoting the APS Values, evaluating public service performance and compliance, and helping to build the capability of the Service.

 The Government also recognises a role for the Secretary of the Department of Prime Minister and Cabinet for certain aspects of leadership of the APS.